 The gallery, which runs around the top of the hall, offers a different atmosphere, with incredible acoustics and a bird’s eye view of the stage.
 This queue snakes down Bremner Road.

 Once you have chosen your queue there will be ushers around to guide you.
 They will hand you a raffle ticket which marks your place in the queue.
 This doesn’t mean you are guaranteed entry but it does mean you can leave the queue for short breaks of up to 30 minutes.

-Promming tickets are £6 each and can be paid for in cash and, for the first time this year, by contactless payment card.
+Promming tickets are £6 each and can be paid for in cash and by contactless payment card.
 They are sold as you enter, in queue order, through the relevant doors.